dw2

 What’s in a name – pirate?

-Filed under: Intellectual property, brand, democracy, openness, piracy — David Wood @ 7:24 pm
+Filed under: brand, democracy, Intellectual property, openness, piracy — David Wood @ 7:24 pm

 I’ve been taking a look at the website for the UK Pirate Party.